Acne Clinic SINGAPORE

 Acne is a skin disorder that involves the oil secreting sebaceous glands and hair follicle, which is influenced by hormones.
 Together with trapped skin cells, this creates an environment for inflammation and infection (by the P.acnes bacteria) to take place.
 Acne is considered a chronic inflammatory skin condition, which means your acne may lasts for many years if not treated effectively.

-Fortunately, there are now many clinically effective acne treatments available.
+Fortunately, there are now many clinically effective acne treatments in Singapore that are available.
 Acne is best treated early to minimise scarring.
 However bad your acne may seem, there are now effective treatments today to help you regain your skin back to health.
 At our Acne Clinic, most patients are enrolled into our acne program.
-ACNE is an acronym for:
+ACNE is an acronym for: Act, Control, Nourish, Empower.

-The goals of acne treatment are to firstly to tackle the active acne outbreak.
+The goal of acne treatment in Singapore are to firstly to tackle the active acne outbreak.
 You need to take control of your acne as soon as possible because long-standing acne increases the risk of permanent scarring.
 Once we bring the initial acne flare or outbreak under control, we will focus on maintaining healthy skin so that the chance of another nasty outbreak is minimized.
 At APAX Medical & Aesthetics Clinic, we treat the whole spectrum of Acne Vulgaris using scientifically validated medical treatments, and at the same time customising treatments to suit your needs and lifestyle.
-Importantly, first read about the realities and expectations of your acne treatment.
+Importantly, first read about the realities and expectations of your acne treatment in Singapore.